unoplatform/uno/doc/articles/faq.md

 # Technology

-## What is UWP?
+## What is Universal Windows Platform (UWP)?

 Universal Windows Platform (UWP) is an API created by Microsoft and first introduced in Windows 10.
 The purpose of this platform is to help develop universal apps that run on Windows 10, Windows 10 Mobile, Xbox One and HoloLens without the need to be re-written for each.
 It supports Windows app development using C++, C#, VB.NET, and XAML.
 The API is implemented in C++, and supported in C++, VB.NET, C#, F# and JavaScript.
 Designed as an extension to the Windows Runtime platform first introduced in Windows Server 2012 and Windows 8, UWP allows developers to create apps that will potentially run on multiple types of devices.

 Visit Microsoft's documentation for a primer on UWP : https://docs.microsoft.com/en-us/windows/uwp/get-started/

-## How is Uno platform different from Xamarin forms or Avalonia?
+## How is Uno Platform different from Xamarin.Forms or Avalonia?
 Multiple techniques can be used to render UI, ranging from rendering pixels in a Frame Buffer (Avalonia), to rendering only using platform-provided controls (Xamarin.Forms).

 While the former provides a high flexibility in terms of rendering fidelity and the ability to add new platforms, it has the drawback of not following the platform native behaviors.
 For instance, interactions with text boxes, has to be re-implemented completely in order to match the native behavior, and has to be updated regularly to follow platform updates.
 This approach also makes it very difficult to integrate native UI components "in-canvas", such as Map or Browser controls.